coveooss/platform-client/readme.md

 Files in this project are all located in misc, to follow the struture of the files in the coveo-labs.

 ## How-to build
-To build the project, use "tsc coveo-client.ts" from the misc folder.
 ```
 npm install -g gulp
 npm install